 - Uncas and Chingachgook from James Fenimore Cooper's Last of the Mohicans.

 - In The Dresden Files, Joseph Listens-to-Wind.
 He's the Nice Guy on the Senior Council, sure— but he can also turn into a bear and go toe-to-toe with demigod-level Eldritch Abominations.
-Also, the fact that he is on the Senior Council means he is one of the seven most powerful and skilled magicians in the world.
+Also, the fact that he is on the Senior Council means he is one of the seven most powerful and skilled wizards in the world.

 - In the Time Scout series, this is the general consensus on downtimers.
 Don't mess with them; they'll probably kill you.
 More specifically, the downtimers on-station, Skeeter's Mongolian family, and Jack the Ripper.